Education for all Dreams

 Girls Excellent Movement – (GEM Project)

-MYCRO is a youth and child right synergy that advocate for children’s right and youth development/empowerment.
-We identify the most vulnerable and deprived children, also through our GEM and community identification process, and provide them the platform to share their stories and foster hope through education and medical support and empower young people to become self-reliant and self-sustainable.
+We identify the most vulnerable and deprived of normal and disabled girls, we provide them the platform to share their stories and foster hope through education, medical support, and skills they need to become self-reliant and self-sustainable.